marklagendijk/node-ibood-watcher/README.md

 node-ibood-watcher
 ==================

-Node script to check ibood.com for new products during a 'hunt'.
+Simple node script to check ibood.com for new products during a 'hunt'.